orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 If Rocket Pool is in growth mode (market share 0% to 16%), and growth stagnates due to improper "manual input" starting values, "manual intervention" could be done to incentivize growth:

-1. If there is excess rETH demand we should not increase Target total rETH Commission Fee, but instead increase Base Commission to NO's to meet rETH demand (effectively squeezing the “bonus commission” and “commission pot” to RPL stakers, to instead incentivize Node Operators to meet the demand)
+1. If there is excess rETH demand we should not increase Target total rETH Commission Fee, but instead increase Base Commission to NO's to meet rETH demand (effectively squeezing the RPL Value Capture knob, and instead incentivizing Node Operators to meet the demand)
-2. If rETH demand dries up, we can decrease the total rETH Commission Fee to make rETH more attractive, and leave “Potential Base” alone (effectively squeezing the “bonus commission” and “commision pot” to RPL stakers, and instead giving it to rETH holders)
+2. If rETH demand dries up, we can decrease the total rETH Commission Fee to make rETH more attractive, and leave Base Commission alone (effectively squeezing the RPL Value Capture knob, and instead giving it to rETH holders)

 The two adjustments described above could be done with a manual vote, or growth could be quantified and automated based on market share/time, or deposit pool status, etc. Similar intervention could be done at "maturity", but at that stage we are targeting the Soft Limit instead of growth.